guardian/podex-demo-app/README.md

   <tr>
    <td>feedLink
    </td>
-   <td>A weblink event with an additional attribute to point to an item element or episode of a podcast feed pointed to by the URL.
+   <td>A web link event with an additional attribute to point to an item element or episode of a podcast feed pointed to by the URL.
 A third optional attribute specifies a point in normal play time from the start of playback to begin playing.
 This way the user can be taken to a specific point in a different podcast episode and begin playback at that point.
 <p>
 Example: